yoon-chaejin/release-plan-doc-bot/README.md

 </details>

 ## 기능 목록
-- [ ] load release plan from docx file
+- [v] load release plan from docx file
-- [ ] create daily report from a list of release plans
+- [v] create daily report from a list of release plans